mercadolibre/chico/README.md

 ### Base folder (chico/src)

-In the folder "src" are Sass files, from here you can may make changes that affect the UI project in a fast and organized way.
+In the "src" folder you'll find all Sass files.
+From here you can may make changes that affect the UI project in a fast and organized way.

 ```
 src/